KE and Impact Repository

 The University's Enlighten repository now includes a 'Knowledge Exchange and Impact' function, allowing you to record and document non-academic collaborations, consultations, public or any other external engagement, knowledge exchange or impact-generating activity related to or stemming from your research.

-The access to this extension of Enlighten is campus-only but can be accessed from off-campus via Remote Desktop.
+The access to this extension of Enlighten is campus-only but can be accessed from off-campus via VPN or Remote Desktop.

 The repository is intended to:

 - help staff track externally-facing activities, contacts/collaborators and any documentation or information related to or arising from these activities;